-Return value Constant name File attribute Operating system 4 or 0 ATTR_SYSTEM System file Windows 8 or 0 ATTR_VOLUME Volume label Windows 16 ATTR_DIRECTORY Directory label Windows, UNIX 32 or 0 ATTR_ARCHIVE Changed since last backup Windows
+Return value Constant name File attribute Operating system 4 or 0 ATTR_SYSTEM System file Windows 8 or 0 ATTR_VOLUME Volume label Windows 16 ATTR_DIRECTORY Directory label Windows, UNIX 32 or 0 ATTR_ARCHIVE Changed since last backup Windows ip To determine-without having to do any arithmetic-whether a file has a particular, single attribute, use the BAnd operator to perform a bitwise test.
+If this statement evaluates to nonzero you know that, whatever other attributes it has, the file is read-only.

-Table 6-20 Header.bas constants with their return values and attributes
+Table 6-20 Header bas constants with their return values and attributes